middletonjahanna/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

 An adaptive website uses breakpoints  which detect screen sizes and loads the appropriate layout for the best user experience on that particular device.
-A responsive website uses media queries  to chang the style of the webpage based on the device display type.
+A responsive website uses media queries  to change the style of the webpage based on the device display type.

 2. Describe what it means to be mobile first vs desktop first.